HomeMarketingHow to Market on a Tiny Budget

 Here’s what nobody tells you about organic social media: consistency beats creativity every time.
 Post mediocre content daily rather than brilliant content monthly.
 Your audience needs to see you regularly to remember you exist.

 If you’re not on Google My Business (GMB), you’re essentially invisible to local customers.
-It’s free, it’s powerful, and it’s criminally underutilised by small businesses.
+It’s free, it’s powerful, and small businesses barely use it.

 Setting up GMB takes about 20 minutes.
-Optimising it properly?
-That’s where the magic happens.
-Upload photos weekly – behind-the-scenes shots, product images, even pictures of your workspace.
-Google loves fresh content, and active profiles rank higher in local searches.
+Optimising it properly is where the results come.
+Upload photos weekly: behind-the-scenes shots, product images, even pictures of your workspace.
+Google likes fresh content, and active profiles rank higher in local searches.

 Add posts to your GMB profile about offers, events, or updates.
 These appear directly in search results and Maps.
 Think of it as a mini-blog that Google promotes for free.
-Use the “Offer” post type to highlight discounts – these get a special callout button that drives clicks.
+Use the “Offer” post type to highlight discounts, since these get a special callout button that drives clicks.

-Email marketing has the highest ROI of any marketing channel – £42 return for every £1 spent, according to various studies.
-Even better?
-You can start for free with platforms like Mailchimp or Sender for up to 2,000 subscribers.
+Email marketing has the highest ROI of any marketing channel: GBP 42 return for every GBP 1 spent, according to various studies.
+Even better, you can start for free with platforms like Mailchimp or Sender for up to 2,000 subscribers.

 Building your list doesn’t require fancy lead magnets.
 Offer something genuinely useful that costs you nothing to create.
 A local gym owner I know built a 1,000-person email list by offering a “5-minute morning stretch routine” PDF.
-Took him an hour to create, brings in 2-3 new members monthly.
+It took him an hour to create and brings in 2-3 new members monthly.

 Write emails like you’re talking to a friend, not delivering a corporate presentation.
-Subject lines should be curiosity-inducing, not salesy.
+Subject lines should spark curiosity, not sell.
 “You won’t believe what happened at the shop today” beats “20% OFF EVERYTHING!!!” every single time.

 Myth Buster: “Email marketing is dead.”
 Reality: Email users are expected to reach 4.6 billion by 2025.
 It’s not dead; boring emails are dead.